opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param srcType: Input image type.
 Supports ``CV_8UC1`` and ``CV_8UC4``.

     :param dstType: Output image type.
-Supports only the same as source type.
+It supports only the same as the source type.

     :param ksize: Kernel size.